 The cabin was warmly lit in a welcoming hue.
 And with a private bank of bright Dreamliner windows to gaze out from all day, we certainly weren’t disappointed.

-Japan Airlines business class Sky Suite
+What can you expect from the Japan Airlines business class Sky Suite?

-It’s comfortable viewing, even in recline!The entertainment console is positioned close to hand.The Japan Airlines business class Sky Suite offers number of personal storage options, including a spacious footwell.A storage pouch located at the top of the seat is also a handy touch.
+My Japan Airlines business class LCD screen provided comfortable viewing, even in recline!The entertainment console is positioned close to hand.The Japan Airlines business class Sky Suite offers number of personal storage options, including a spacious footwell.A storage pouch located at the top of the seat is also a handy touch.
 The tray table pulls neatly out of the armrest.
 It’s a decent size and very sturdy, certainly functional enough to allow for long periods of working on a laptop during the flight.

 Japan Airlines business class amenities